 This morning we depart Glen Innes for Ollera Station, located on the Northern Tablelands, 20km northwest of Guyra.
 In 1838 John and George Everett took up the Ollera run and today the property continues to be managed by the family who pioneered it.
 Ollera became essentially a semi-autonomous village with its own bakery, post office, store, bank, school (1862), and church.
 We will take a guided tour of this ‘living museum’ which retains its historic outbuildings.
 Of special interest is St Bartholomew’s Church.
 Built in 1876-77, it was designed by the Canadian-born Australian architect John Horbury Hunt, and features stained-glass windows commemorating the pioneers of Ollera.
 The church and Ollera Station are listed on the Register of the National Estate.

 Some great writers have worked as farmers – Robert Burns, Robert Frost, E.B.
 White and Barbara Kingsolver are just some examples.
 This afternoon we will honour the importance of farming by visiting the Glen Innes Show, considered one of, if not, the best, agricultural shows in NSW.
 Founded in 1869, the show is an important part of the calendar for rural communities.
 There’ll be time to explore stalls showcasing the best of the region’s food and wine, and view the Grand Parade scheduled for 4pm.
-Dinner will be at leisure before returning on foot to our hotel.
-(Overnight Glen Innes) BL
+We will return on foot to our hotel.
+(Overnight Glen Innes) BLD

 Armidale – 3 nights